himelbrand/react-native-ble-peripheral/README.md

 # React Native BLE Peripheral
-Native BLE Peripheral in React Native (no support for IOS at the moment)
+Native BLE Peripheral in React Native
+**IOS support was added in version**
 ## Welcome

 This is a simulator for a BLE peripheral, to help with testing BLE apps without an actual peripheral BLE device